The Transient Soul, and Soul Injury

 Soul healing tends to come in different forms:

-Soul Retrieval - This is when a shaman, or neoshamanist (the list of terms I could use here goes on a long way!) journeys into the otherworlds in order to locate soul 'fragments' and return them to the client or person in question.
+Soul Retrieval – This is when a practical animist (more typically and culturally appropriatively known as a ‘shaman’ when used by non-Tungusic speakers) journeys into the otherworlds in order to locate soul ‘fragments’ and return them to the client or person in question.

 Soul extraction / banishing / cleansing – The act of removing any metaphysical ‘dirt’ or wounds from a soul, usually by sucking them out of spirit and then removing them from the body.
 Soul extraction is usually necessary with someone who also needs soul retrieval, as if you have gaps or spaces in the spirit, other energies often volunteer to fill them in (whether you like it or not).